Intel® Software Development Emulator

 Code Sample: AES-128 Encryption and Decryption Routines

 This sample code provides a set of C routines that demonstrate encryption and decryption routines using AES-128 in ECB mode.
-Read the End User License Agreement before you download the code samples.
+These samples are licensed under Intel Simplified Software License (Version August 2021).

 Frequently Asked Questions

-Q: How do I ask questions and get support for Intel SDE?
+How do I ask questions and get support?

-A: The Intel® AVX and CPU Instructions Forum has been set up to address questions.
+The Intel AVX and CPU Instructions Forum has been set up to address questions.
 Intel engineers will be monitoring and available to answer user questions.

 Q: What are the system requirements?